paps/dotfiles/README.md

 Run `sudo vim /etc/systemd/logind.conf` and do the following:
 * Find `HandlePowerKey`, uncomment it and set it to `ignore` - resulting line: `HandlePowerKey=ignore`
 * Find `HandlePowerKeyLongPress`, uncomment it and set it to `poweroff` - resulting line: `HandlePowerKeyLongPress=poweroff`

+### Apple Color Emoji

+Download the latest [AppleColorEmoji.ttf](https://github.com/samuelngs/apple-emoji-linux/releases) and put it in `fonts/` (it's already ignored by .gitignore) (`fonts/fonts.conf` is already configured to trigger the use of Apple Color Emoji for emojis).